BarryDigby/nf-pcgr/README.md

 nextflow run BarryDigby/nf-pcgr -profile test,<docker/singularity> --database '<path to PCGR database>'
 ```

+> Re-run the command if you encounter a `FileNotFoundError` - the test data did not fully download prior to workflow execution.

 ## Parameter documentation

 Detailed descriptions of parameters can be found at [parameters.md](docs/parameters.md) or by running `nextflow run BarryDigby/nf-pcgr --help`.